Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?: Experiments

 \subsubsection{\celebahq-32.
 (64 and 128.)}

-This dataset~\cite{celebahq} provides images of celebrities faces in HQ quality ($1024\times 1024px$) whereas we downsampled it to $32$, $64$ and $128$ pixels width and height.
-We only selected the attributes ``Brown Hair'', ``Blonde Hair'', ``Black Hair'' and ``Gray Hair'' to train the \ac{wrn} to an test-accuracy of 91\%.
-The data is unbalanced, where the class ``Gray Hair'' has least samples.
+This dataset~\cite{celebahq} provides images of celebrities' faces in HQ quality ($1024\times 1024px$) whereas we downsampled it to $32$, $64$ and $128$ pixels width and height.
+We only selected the attributes ``Brown Hair'', ``Blonde Hair'', ``Black Hair'' and ``Gray Hair'' to train the \ac{wrn} to a test accuracy of 91\%.
+The data is unbalanced, where the class ``Gray Hair'' has the least samples.